purpleidea/flabbergast/flabbergast-manual.md

 ### Interfaces
 In object-oriented languages, there is typically some convention surround how to tell if an object is consumable in a particular situation.
 Statically-typed object-oriented languages typically have “interfaces”, in the Java or C# sense.
 These are functions of the type system: since each expression needs a type and multiple inheritance is not permitted, an interface provides a type that any object can fulfill outside of the inheritance hierarchy.
 Dynamically-typed object-oriented languages, particularly Python, JavaScript, and Ruby, eschew this and proudly extol the benefits of “duck” typing: that is, simply call a method and expect it to work.

 Flabbergast is necessarily dynamically-typed by virtually of being dynamically-scoped.
 Therefore, interfaces are definitely of the duck-typing variety.
 Since methods aren't present, the interface is still simpler: it is just the attributes that a frame is expected to have and, possibly, expected types for those attributes.
-Using the `As` operator is a polite way of insisting that certain types are provided from an interface.
+Using the `Enforce` operator is a polite way of insisting that certain types are provided from an interface.

 Often, the caller has some driver to convert code.
 For instance, this is a completely reasonable block of Python: